Current group members

 - Dr James Kermode (PI).
 James' principal research interests are in the development of multiscale materials modelling algorithms and the software that implements them.
 His work applies this parameter-free modelling to make quantitative predictions of "chemomechanical" materials processes such as fracture and dislocation motion.

 - Dr Berk Onat (Postdoc, May 2017-).
-Berk worked within the Horizon 2020 NOMAD Center of Excellence on materials informatics, extending the capabilities of the NOMAD repository to a range of classical molecular dynamics codes as well as developing machine learning tools to exploit the resulting data, and is currently seconded to work with Dr Gabriele Sosso in Chemistry.
+Berk worked within the Horizon 2020 NOMAD Center of Excellence on materials informatics, extending the capabilities of the NOMAD repository to a range of classical molecular dynamics codes as well as developing machine learning tools to exploit the resulting data.
+He is now working on the Leverhulme Trust project On The Nature of Interatomic Forces in Metals in collaboration with Prof. Christoph Ortner (Mathematics).